PaulaSousa2014/CJJP-THub-Front-End/README.md

 ## Objectives of the Project

-T-Hub is an LFG-type application directed only to T-Systems employees with the aim of encouraging internal networking, which can help build stronger relationships between employees and increase team cohesion
+T-Hub is an LFG-type application directed only to T-Systems employees with the aim of encouraging internal networking, which can help build stronger relationships between employees and increase team cohesion.

 ## Class Diagram